What is Microfiber and How Does it Work?

 Jude’s Miracle Cloth is the best microfiber material available.
 It is made in Europe by a world-wide patented manufacturing method.
 In the factory, there are no chemicals used to manufacture Jude's Miracle Cloth – just pressurized and recycled water.

-Jude's is a smooth spun microfiber- it is not woven.
+Jude's is a premium smooth spun microfiber cloth - it is not woven.
 You can cut your Jude's into different sizes to meet your needs and it will not fray because it is a spun fabric.
 Woven fabrics need to have their edges bound so they do not fray.

 The Facts

-Did you know that microfiber materials can absorb up to 400% of their own weight in water?
+Microfiber materials can absorb up to 400% of their own weight in water.
 They also dry very quickly which helps to keep it from developing mold & bacteria which love a damp environment to grow.

 The molecular composition of the microfiber is highly lipophilic, which means that they have the exceptional ability to absorb & pick up oils, grease and fats.